North Carolina Tar Heels men's basketball

 The North Carolina Tar Heels men's basketball program is a college basketball team of the University of North Carolina at Chapel Hill.
 The Tar Heels have won six NCAA championships (1957, 1982, 1993, 2005, 2009, and 2017) in addition to a 1924 Helms Athletic Foundation title (retroactive).
-North Carolina has won a record 134 NCAA tournament matchups while advancing to 31 Sweet Sixteen berths (since 1975), a record 21 Final Fours, and 12 title games.
+North Carolina has won 134 NCAA tournament matchups while advancing to 31 Sweet Sixteen berths (since 1975), a record 21 Final Fours, and 12 title games.
 It is the only school to have an active streak of reaching the National Championship game for nine straight decades (no other school has done it in more than six straight) and at least two Final Fours for six straight decades, all while averaging more wins per season played (20.7) than any other program in college basketball.
+In 2025, The Wall Street Journal's valuation of college basketball programs ranked North Carolina first at $378 million.
 In 2012, ESPN ranked North Carolina No. 1 on its list of the 50 most successful programs of the past fifty years.

 North Carolina's six national championships are tied with UConn for third-most all-time, behind UCLA (11) and Kentucky (8).
 UNC has also won eighteen Atlantic Coast Conference tournament (ACC) titles, and thirty-three ACC regular season titles.
 The program has produced many notable players who went on to play in the NBA, including four of ESPN's top 74 players of all-time: Michael Jordan, James Worthy, Vince Carter, and Bob McAdoo (tied for most with UCLA).
 Many Tar Heel assistant coaches and players have gone on to become head coaches elsewhere.